Kazmimasooma/Group-1-Disney/README.md

 ## Presentation

-We initiated the presentation data in Google slides, as per requirements we are hoping to complete the presentation within 7 mints.
+We initiated the presentation data in Google slides.
 The presentation draft can be found in the following link below:

 https://docs.google.com/presentation/d/1bXQ0Cq8p2YGSmovvJoc0RRNRafFfXTP-7OJgANwXNB8/edit

 ## Tableau Dashboard

-We are creating Tableau to give following visualizations, which will help us with greater insights of data and also improve our presentation that can be easily understandable by the insvestors.
+We created Tableau to give following visualizations, which helped us with greater insights of data and also improve our presentation that can be easily understandable by the investors.

 The Tableau dashboard link is below: